Request for Proposals: Alaux Tomb, St. Louis Cemetery No. 1

 SOC will be restoring three tombs in Square No. 1, in partnership with the Master Crafts Guild.
 The Restoration Committee is in the process of choosing the three tombs to be repaired.

-Headstone cleaning, trash pick-up and light landscaping project on Saturday, April 7th from 9 to noon.
 SOC is finishing the design work on six signs to place throughout the cemetery and on the side of the sexton’s cottage.
 These signs will educate visitors on the history of Holt, burial customs, and notable characters and veterans buried in the cemetery.
-To participate, please email firstname.lastname@example.org.
+To participate in future activities at Holt, please email firstname.lastname@example.org.

 Carrollton Cemetery No. 1